api3dao/oev-docs/docs/reference/oev-network/searchers/arguments.md

 ### bidTopic - Bytes32

-The bidTopic is constant value used by the auctioneer to filter bids that pertain to the specific auctioneer instance.
+The `bidTopic` is a constant value used by auctioneer to filter bids that pertain to a specific auctioneer instance.
 That is to say, different versions of the auctioneer will have different bid topics.

 Current bid topic is